vectordotdev/vector/rfcs/2022-03-xx-xyz-ingest-opentelemtry-traces.md

     payloads are encoded using protobuf either in binary format or in JSON format ([Protobuf schemas][otlp-proto-def]).
     All the expected behaviours regarding the kind of requests/responses code and sequence are clearly defined as well as the default URL path (`/v1/traces` for traces).
 - Internal traces representation/normalization, two options are opened see [outstanding questions](#outstanding-questions)
 - APM stats computation:
   - Implement a similar logic that the one done in the Datadog OTLP exporter, this would allow user to use multiple Datadog product with Opentelemetry traces and get the same consistent behaviour in all circumstances.
 APM stats computation is hooked [there][apm-stats-computation] in the Datadog exporter.
-But as this is go code it relies on the [Agent codebase][-code-for-otlp-exporter] to do the [actual computation][agent-handle-span].
+But as this is go code it relies on the [Agent codebase][agent-code-for-otlp-exporter] to do the [actual computation][agent-handle-span].
   - Where the APM stats computations is still under discusion, see [outstanding questions](#outstanding-questions)

 ## Rationale